Here’s Why Women Can’t “Drink Like Men”

-The experts agree with my slightly soggy test results.
-By every quantitative measure, women are drinking more each year and bingeing more each year.
+The experts agree; by every quantitative measure, women are drinking more each year and bingeing more each year.
 A Study by the RAND Corporation shows that women’s drinking increased by 41% during the pandemic.
 In the past decade, more women have been charged with drunk driving.
 Women are more frequently measured with high concentrations of alcohol in their bloodstreams at car accident scenes.
 More women are being treated for dangerous intoxication in emergency rooms.
 And women consumers are driving the steady growth of wine sales.
 Men’s drinking habits have remained flat or fallen in the past few years.

 Women and drinking.
 Here’s the catch, women can’t drink like men.
 We’re just not built for it.